buildpacks-community/kpack/docs/overview.md

 ## Kubernetes Overview

 [Kubernetes](https://kubernetes.io) is a portable, extensible, open-source platform for managing containerized workloads and services.
-Nowadays, enterprises are upgrading their applications to run on containers, and [Kubernetes](https://kubernetes.io) is the standard platform to run those applications.
+[Kubernetes](https://kubernetes.io) is the standard platform to run those applications.
 It provides a framework to run distributed systems resiliently, takes care of scaling and failover of  workloads, and offers capabilities like:
 - Service discovery
 - Storage orchestration
 - Automated rollouts and rollbacks